 Yes, you can.
 The Graduation Office will inform you once you have met all requirements for graduation and explain the graduation procedure.

-- What will happen to my graduation ceremony?
+- When will I have my graduation ceremony?

 - Can I still graduate cum laude if my study progress is delayed due to the coronavirus?